treeoftenere/Interactivity/README.md

 * Start by following the installation instructions for downloading and writing the raspian image to a SD Card: https://www.raspberrypi.org/documentation/installation/installing-images/
 * The Raspian Jessie with Deskop image has been tested: https://www.raspberrypi.org/downloads/raspbian/
-* For Tenere, we suggest first configuring various options (turn on I2C, set locale, keyboard layout, setup network, etc.).
-Please follow the relevant guides here: https://www.raspberrypi.org/documentation/configuration/
+* For Tenere, we suggest first configuring various options.
+Be sure to turn on I2C, SPI, set your locale, keyboard layout, setup network, etc.  Please follow the relevant guides here: https://www.raspberrypi.org/documentation/configuration/
 * Don't forget to change the default password to something more secure (use the `raspi-conf` tool)!!!
 * Now, update all of the base packages and restart: